osteele/osteele.com/wp/wp-content/plugins/twitter-tools/README.txt

 No, Twitter Tools sends your long URL to Twitter and Twitter chooses to shorten it or not.

+As of version 2.0 a plugin to do this with the Bit.ly service is included as an option.

 = Can Twitter Tools use a URL shortening service? =

 Yes, Twitter Tools includes a filter: